-Get the most out of our wide range of facilities and take the stress out of deciding where to live by choosing on-campus accommodation.
+Get the most out of the university's wide range of facilities and take the stress out of deciding where to live by choosing on-campus accommodation.
 Affordable, comfortable and a popular choice among our students, you will have everything you need right on your doorstep.

 We think you will soon be proud to think of Teesside as home.

-Our recent £270 million investment in our campus means that you will benefit from a digitally enabled teaching and learning experience.
+Teesside University's recent £270 million investment in their campus means that you will benefit from a digitally enabled teaching and learning experience.

 Some of the University’s world-class facilities include:

-- £145 million of learning resources in our 24/7 library, with study spaces for individual, silent or collaborative learning, access to over 500 PCs and millions of learning resources
+- £145 million of learning resources in the 24/7 library, with study spaces for individual, silent or collaborative learning, access to over 500 PCs and millions of learning resources

-- A £13.2 million student life building where all our student-facing and wellbeing services are located
+- A £13.2 million student life building where all of the student-facing and wellbeing services are located

 - The landmark Campus Heart development, which creates an iconic, vibrant, year-round outdoor space, hosting events and activities such as artisanal food markets, a Christmas reindeer parade and graduation celebrations